byvfx/go-raytracing/README.md

 A Go implementation following the "Ray Tracing in One Weekend" tutorial by Peter Shirley.

+## Overview

+This project implements a raytracer that generates PNG image files.
+The current implementation features a simple sphere with ray intersection testing rendered against a sky gradient background.

 ## Requirements

 - Go 1.25.1 or later